esling/esling.github.io/_pages/atiam-ml-5-boosting.md

 One of the interesting properties of the boosting algorithm that we have seen in the previous exercise is that it can give you a set of thresholds on each of the input dimensions that are fed to the system and therefore a direct view over the properties of a given class.
 The idea is that we can print out (after the learning loop) what are the sets of classifiers that have been selected (which property and at which threshold).

-However, you should have notice (as was the case for the [Support Vector Machines tutorial](/atiam-ml-3-support-vector-machines/)) that these types of classifiers are inherently limited to *binary classification*, therefore we are
+However, you should have notice (as was the case for the [Support Vector Machines tutorial](/atiam-ml-3-support-vector-machines/)) that these types of classifiers are inherently limited to *binary classification*.
+Therefore, we need to find a way to transform a multi-class problem into multiple binary classification problems.
+Oppositely to the last tutorial (in which we implemented *one-to-many* classification), we are going to implement the *one-to-one* solution.
+This time, instead of constructing $$n$$ classifiers, we will construct $$n \left( n - 1 \right) / 2$$ classifiers, with each deciding the binary classification between two given classes.

 </div>{: .notice--blank}